-Also known as ‘The Dutch Raid’, and in Holland ‘Tocht naar Chatham’ (The Battle of Chatham), the Battle of Medway – when the River Medway was engulfed in flames – marked one of the greatest disasters in England’s naval history.
+The Battle of Medway, also known as ‘The Dutch Raid’, and in Holland ‘Tocht naar Chatham’ (The Battle of Chatham) – when the River Medway was engulfed in flames – marked one of the greatest disasters in England’s naval history.

 In June 1667, the Dutch fleet sailed up the River Medway and caught the English unprepared.
 This daring invasion brought the Second Anglo-Dutch War to an end.